davea42/libdwarf-regressiontests/README.md

 Removes generated files in the directory where it is run.
-Safe to run in the regressiontests source directory.
+We recommend running tests in a directory set up for testing, so cleanup.sh becomes pointless. cleanup.sh is safe to run in the regressiontests source directory.

-If you are running tests in a clean directory this shell script is unnecessary, just clean out any files you see in the clean directory before rerunning.
+If you are running tests in a clean directory it is not guaranteed to remove all generated-by-test files.
+This shell script is unnecessary, just clean out any files and directories you see in the clean directory before rerunning.

 Testing never creates files with a leading period (.).